Zenduty/zenduty-js/README.md

 ## Installing

-Installation can be done through pip, as follows:
+Installation can be done through npm, as follows:
 ```
 $ npm install zenduty-api
 ```